Can You Shake Breast Milk? Myths About Breastmilk Storage & Handling

 What happens when we shake the bottle is that a lot of air gets mixed in breast milk content.
 Hence, when a baby intakes this milk, all the air goes to his stomach and makes him have gas in his system.
 Later on, this gas irritates the baby and keeps him uncomfortable for a long time until the gas has passed.

 The best part is that this does not happen very often because getting so much air to mix with the milk means you have to shake the bottle very harshly to get so much air inside it.
 Only then can such an amount of air mix with the breast milk.
+Some babies may be more sensitive to gassiness than others, but this is generally not related to the method used to mix the breast milk.
+If your baby seems to be experiencing excessive gassiness, it is a good idea to talk to your healthcare provider for advice on managing it.
+In the meantime, you can feed your baby in a more upright position to help reduce the air they swallow and gently burp them during and after feedings.

 The solution to this problem is that you can gently swirl the milk bottle instead of shaking it multiple times.
 Remember giving the bottle a gentle swirl is necessary to blend the contents properly, but not shake it hard to get a lot of air in the bottle.